 All our undergraduates are able to live in College accommodation throughout their time in Oxford if they want to do so.
 For further information, see the Accommodation section.

 Breakfast, lunch and dinner are available in the College dining hall (except for dinner on Saturday.
-For further information, go to the Meals page.
+For further information, go to the Hall and Meals page.

 The College may award grants and interest-free loans to any current undergraduates and postgraduates of the College who are judged to need special financial aid, or to enable them to pursue an approved course of special study.
 Cases are considered on individual circumstances and in complete confidence.
 We can also advise you on student loans and government bursaries.